LittleBigRefresh/refresh-web/README.md

-# Important: No longer in development
+# Important: This branch is on feature lock
-This project is soon to be entirely replaced by [CosmosFE](https://github.com/LittleBigRefresh/CosmosFE), a rewrite of `refresh-web`.
-This will stay maintained for the time being as the rewrite matures, but will not receive new features or major upgrades (such as a migration to Angular 17).
+This project is soon to be entirely replaced by a rewrite of `refresh-web`.
+This branch will stay maintained for the time being as the rewrite matures, but will not receive new features or major upgrades (such as a migration to Angular 17).

+You may track progress [here](https://github.com/LittleBigRefresh/refresh-web/tree/rewrite).

 # Refresh Website